plone/volto/docs/source/upgrade-guide/index.md

 ### Added rule for ESlint to detect missing key property in iterators.

 The `react/jsx-key` rule has been enabled in ESlint for catching missing `key` in JSX iterators.
-Might be that you catch up some violations in your project or add-on code after running ESlint.
+You might catch some violations in your project or add-on code after running ESlint.
 Adding the missing `key` property whenever the violation is reported will fix it.

 (volto-upgrade-guide-17.x.x)=